techidaily/site-games-able/source/_posts/ensuring-your-switch-sees-the-world-online.md

  In case you continue to have network issues on your Switch even after all these steps,[Nintendo's NAT troubleshooting page](https://en-americas-support.nintendo.com/app/answers/detail/a%5Fid/22455/~/troubleshooting-issues-related-to-nat#DT:t1-q1a1) recommends looking into advanced settings on your router.
 These include connecting your Switch to the 5GHz band instead of 2.4GHz, putting your system in the DMZ, and more.
 You may have a firewall or some other setting blocking the Switch from getting online.

  Since these settings vary greatly on different routers, discussing them is beyond the scope of this guide.
-Most people shouldn't need to worry about them, but you can have a look at our[router tips for gamers](https://www.makeuseof.com/tag/gaming-router-tips-optimal-performance/) for more advice.
+Most people shouldn't need to worry about them, but you can have a look at our [router tips for gamers](https://www.makeuseof.com/tag/gaming-router-tips-optimal-performance/) for more advice.

 ## 10\.
 Contact Nintendo Support

  At this point, if your Switch still won't connect to the internet, it's likely that your system has a hardware issue that's preventing it from getting online.
-You should reach out to[Nintendo's Customer Support](https://en-americas-support.nintendo.com/app/contact) to get more help, including a potential hardware repair.
+You should reach out to [Nintendo's Customer Support](https://en-americas-support.nintendo.com/app/contact) to get more help, including a potential hardware repair.

 ## Get Your Nintendo Switch Back on the Internet